 Australian Dietetics Council (ADC)

-The Australian Dietetics Council (ADC) is the governance structure for DAA accreditation and recognition services and has been operating since July 1, 2009.
-ADC’s primary function is to provide independent high level strategic advice, on matters relating to accreditation and recognition, to the DAA Board.
-ADC has a key continuous quality improvement role ensuring that DAA delivers accreditation and recognition services that are efficient, effective, equitable, accountable and transparent and are framed in a best practice model.
+The Australian Dietetics Council (ADC) is the governance structure for DA accreditation and recognition services and has been operating since July 1, 2009.
+ADC’s primary function is to provide independent high level strategic advice, on matters relating to accreditation and recognition, to the DA Board.
+ADC has a key continuous quality improvement role ensuring that DA delivers accreditation and recognition services that are efficient, effective, equitable, accountable and transparent and are framed in a best practice model.

 The guiding principles of ADC are to:

 - Enable transparency for members, clients, health services and the Government